VitalyVorobyev/feature_detection_service/README.md

 export ISS_URL=http://your-iss-service:port
 ```

+Container deployments can reuse the provided `example.env` file.
+Update the `ISS_URL` value before loading it so the service can reach your Image Storage Service.
+The published Docker image also accepts an `ISS_URL` build argument, defaulting to `http://localhost:8000` when not supplied.

 ## Command Line Interface

 Alongside the API, the repository provides a JSON-driven CLI in `fds_cli.py` for offline or batch processing.
-The CLI uses `tqdm` to show progress bars and prefers `spdlog` for structured console output (falling back to the Python logging module automatically).
+The CLI uses `tqdm` to show progress bars and prefers `loguru` for structured console output (falling back to the Python logging module automatically).

 ### Usage